 This Law has effect in and relation to the coastal sea of this jurisdiction as if that coastal sea were part of this jurisdiction.

 Notes

-1 This is a compilation of the Health Practitioner Regulation National Law (WA) Act 2010.
-The following table contains information about that Act.
+1 This reprint is a compilation as at 23 June 2017 of the Health Practitioner Regulation National Law (WA) Act 2010.
+The table also contains information about any reprint.

 Compilation table